-We draw your attention to the fact that this appeal targets the very specific case of circumcision of newborns, an age when effective anesthesia entails a higher risk of death.
-We ask you to urgently call for an end to a religious practice particularly harmful at this age, which would be to your great credit and would in no way call into question the principle of circumcision delayed until the age of consent, a practice that is compatible with Islam and socially acceptable.
+We draw your attention to the fact that this appeal targets particularly the circumcision of newborns, an age when effective anesthesia entails a higher risk of death.
+We ask you to call for an end to a religious practice particularly harmful at this age, 7 days according to the Sunnah, though without prejudging the risks of suffering at later ages.
+This would be to your great credit and would in no way call into question the principle of circumcision delayed until the age of consent, a practice that is compatible with Islam.

 We are at your disposal for any further information.